+ Community and Civic Engagement

 We also began reviewing preliminary results from the ongoing Rise Up Cambridge program, which further confirms the positive impact guaranteed income has on participants.
 This study, conducted by MDRC, an independent, nonprofit social policy and research organization, will continue to document families’ experiences and contribute to the field of cash assistance research and practice.
 I am proud of the progress and remain committed to continuing this work.

-With Rise Up payments set to end in early 2025, ensuring the program’s future is a top priority for me.
-In September, I introduced a policy order, unanimously passed by the City Council, urging City Manager Yi-An Huang to explore ways to fund a successor program for Rise Up.
+Rise Up payments ended in early 2025.
+Last September, I introduced a policy order, unanimously passed by the City Council, urging City Manager Yi-An Huang to explore ways to fund a successor program for Rise Up.
 I look forward to working with the City Manager’s office and our program partners to ensure this transformative initiative continues to support families in need.

 Exploring structural change through the Charter Review Committee: